otvv/malua/README.md

 For a few people, Malua might not be ideal since it is missing a few widgets for it to be considered a fully-fledged UI toolkit, such as TabPanels and Selectors (Menus), just to name a few.
 _(Some of these missing widgets were planned to be implemented after the initial release.)_

 From a Web UI/App perspective, Malua works very well.
-As you can see here: <a href="https://wallpaperize.vercel.app">wallpaperize!</a>
+As you can see here: <a href="https://otvv.github.io/wallpaperize">wallpaperize!</a>

 <h3>Demo</h3>

-To see Malua in action, you can visit this <a href="#">web site</a> where you can test the toolkit's intended use.
+To see Malua in action, you can visit this <a href="malua/demo.html">web site</a> where you can test the toolkit.

 ***